sara-sabr/ITResearch-Prototyping/topics/devices/presentation.md

 **Risk**: Management of multiple different OSes

+**Mitigation**:

-**Mitigation**: Research device management tools to support Windows, Linux and Mac.
-Cloud based solutions like [Microsoft Intune](https://www.microsoft.com/en-us/microsoft-365/enterprise-mobility-security/microsoft-intune).
-Ensure patches are applied whether the device is on/off the corporate network.
+1. Research device management tools to support Windows, Linux and Mac.
+    - Cloud based solutions like [Microsoft Intune](https://www.microsoft.com/en-us/microsoft-365/enterprise-mobility-security/microsoft-intune).
+2. Ensure patches are applied whether the device is on/off the corporate network.
+3. Automate patches for software selected.

 --